 - Replace the filter at least as often as the manufacturer recommends.

-- Watch for dampness around the unit, which indicates that it's turned up too high and may be creating conditions for mold and bacteria to thrive.
+- Watch for dampness around the unit, which could indicate it is turned up too high or run too often.